mocktomata/website/docs/introduction.md

 I will use the saved `SpecRecord` to replay the behavior.
 So the test is running just like a unit test.

-When you want to change my behavior, say you want to do run the test as a e2e test, or the remote service have changed and you need to update the behavior, you can change the `SpecMode` by either:

-- change `mockto(...)` to `mockto.live(...)` or `mockto.save(...)` for a particular test, or
-- call `config(...)` to change the `SpecMode` for all or a filtered list of tests.

-You can learn more about these details in subsequent sections.
+These are all done automatically.
+So you can write a test, make it pass, and continue on the next one.

+Of course, there are many other things we can do.
-But first, let me show you how to setup [mocktomata].
+But before get into them, let me first show you how to setup [mocktomata].

+[incubator]: ./incubator.md
+[komondor]: ./komondor.md
+[mockto]: ./mockto.md
 [mocktomata]: https://github.com/mocktomata/mocktomata/blob/master/packages/mocktomata
+[zucchini]: ./zucchini.md